Our Story

 Dora and WP Smith

-Under the supervision of a young minister from Tennessee, Neil Draper, they raised the remainder of the money needed and built the church.
-Dedicated on June 30, 1901, the church was named Fairview suggested by Lochie Turner Martin because "it was so pretty sitting on top of the hill like it does."
+Under the supervision of a young minister from Tennessee, Neil Draper, they raised the remainder of the money needed and built a church.
+Dedicated on June 30, 1901, the church was named Fairview, suggested by Lochie Turner Martin because, "it was so pretty sitting on top of the hill like it does."
 The church building stood at what is now the northeast corner of the intersection of Fairview Road and Chapel Hill Road.

 Lochie (Turner) and Isom Martin